 On retreat, we slow down to the natural rhythm of life.
 Whether we’re wandering the rice fields of Bali notebook in hand, doing yoga on a beach of Nicaragua, or sitting cross-legged in a temple in Burma, the result is the same.
 We tune into nature and into ourselves.

 I like to think of it as going on a date with yourself, a honeymoon even.
 By going on retreat you make time to befriend your true, unedited self.

-The frantic pace of daily life can make us loose track of who we really are.
+The frantic pace of daily life can make us lose track of who we really are.
 A retreat doesn’t have to be a week of silence, but it should include some digital detox.
-By tuning out of our iPads and smart phones, by muting the constant chatter of social media, we give ourselves a chance to tune into ourselves.
+By tuning out of our iPads and smartphones, by muting the constant chatter of social media, we give ourselves a chance to tune into ourselves.
 Stillness is a chance for deep listening inside ourselves.

 4. A retreat can be deeply transformative

 By going on retreat you step away from everything that is familiar and towards the unknown.
 For some of us, the idea of sitting still, unplugged and cut off from the daily information flow can be challenging.
 For others, the thought of spending time away from a busy city can be scary.

 The fact that a retreat is outside your usual routine is the very reason it should be a part of your annual self-care routine!

 Stepping out of our comfort zones is always challenging, but it is also a chance for deep transformation if we allow it.

 5. Connect with your passion